• Skip to primary navigation

 • ¼ cup kimchi (well fermented kind)

-• 1 tbsp white granulated sugar or sub with honey
+• 1 tablespoon white granulated sugar or sub with honey

 Instructions

 • Bring a small pot of water to boil.
 Lower the egg into the boiling water and cook for 7 minutes over high heat, uncovered.
-Then submerge cooked egg into an ice bath.
+Set a timer.
+If you like your eggs hardboiled, boil for 10 minutes.
+Then submerge the cooked egg into an ice bath.
 Crack and peel egg.
 Slice it into half and set aside.

 • Meanwhile, in a medium large pot filled half way with water, bring it to boil.
 Add noodles and cook for 2-3 minutes until chewy. *Make sure to taste for desired consistency.
-Strain and rinse noodles under cold water until noodles are cold.
-Strain out any excess water.
+Strain the noodles and rinse them under cold water until noodles are cold.
+Then give them a shake in the strainer to remove any excess water.

 • Add strained noodles to your sauce and mix well with clean hands.
 Transfer to serving bowl.
 Top off with sliced cucumbers and egg.
 Enjoy!